 This article maps out key themes drawn from existing research and links in key technologies, evolving trends and market expectations for the year.

-C-19 has severely impacted the Pro AV market putting immense pressure on the supply chain and seeing many businesses fail.
+C-19 has severely impacted the Pro audio visual industry putting immense pressure on the supply chain and seeing many businesses fail.

-Globally we are seeing clear differences geographically, particularly with China recovering quickly, but underlying trends are clearly visible:
+Globally we are observing clear differences geographically, particularly with China recovering quickly, but underlying trends are clearly visible:

 - Entertainment, leisure and retail have seen demand for AV technologies fall sharply.